ameen-alibi/Landing-Page-Project/README.md

 The project structure will be organized as follows:

 - `index.html`: The main HTML file for the landing page.
-- `styles.css`: The CSS file to style the landing page.
+- `style.css`: The CSS file to style the landing page.

 ## Resources